sajidhamdard/dsa/leetcode/easy/1342-number-of-steps-to-reduce-a-number-to-zero.md

 ### 📊 Time Complexity:

-O(log n), Because we're either halving or decrementing the number, and the halving dominates in reducing size, the total number of iterations will be bounded by O(log n).
+`O(log n)` : Because we're either halving or decrementing the number, and the halving dominates in reducing size, the total number of iterations will be bounded by O(log n).

 ### 🧠 Space Complexity:

-O(1) — No extra space used
+`O(1)` — No extra space used

 ### ❌ Mistakes / Challenges Faced:

-* None
+* In bit manipulation solution if number is odd then we have to handle the edge case where number is 1.
+For 1 we will add only 1 to the total count.
+Rest all logic is straight forward.

 ### 🧩 Pattern/Topic:

-Math, Bit Manipulation
+`Math`, `Bit Manipulation`